-The ÉlanSC300 microcontroller backup power source should be installed only after the system is powered by the main power source prior to a transition into Micro Power Off mode.
+The ÉlanSC310 microcontroller backup power source should be installed only after the system is powered by the main power source prior to a transition into Micro Power Off mode.
 When the system has transitioned into Micro Power Off mode properly, the simultaneous benefits of low power consumption while maintaining RTC data such as time, date, and system configuration can be realized.

 Note: The timing sequence and specifications for power-up, entering, and exiting Micro Power Off mode must be met.
-The timing specifications are shown in Table 51 on page 99.
+The timing information begins on page 88.

-For more information, see the Élan[TM]SC300 and Élan[TM]SC310 Microcontrollers Solution For Systems Using a Back-up Battery Application Note, order #20746 and the Troubleshooting Guide for Micro Power Off Mode on Élan[TM]SC300 and ÉlanSC310 Microcontrollers and Evaluation Boards Application Note, order #21810.
+For more information about Micro Power Off mode implementation, see the Élan[TM]SC300 and Élan[TM]SC310 Microcontrollers Solution For Systems Using a Backup Battery Application Note, order #20746 and the Troubleshooting Guide for Micro Power Off Mode on Élan[TM]SC300 and ÉlanSC310 Microcontrollers and Evaluation Boards Application Note, order #21810.